 You seem to have a lot of thoughts and feelings to sort out.
 Have you talked with your partner about your feelings and concerns about the relationship as his graduation approaches?
 Has he indicated whether he'd be interested in this relationship long-term?
 How about making some notes about how you would like the conversation to go before talking with him?
 Has he brought the subject up with you?
 If you decide to have a conversation, or the first of several, be sure to plan a time when you can both be fully present and not rushed.
 Key life decisions deserve time to be discussed.

 Now, in preparation you may want to give yourself the opportunity to talk about these and other feelings in a safe, unbiased way first.
 A trusted friend, family member, or mental health professional may fill that need.
 It may take some courage to go talk about your feelings and concerns with another person; however, you may find that the benefits, including developing some insight and a sense of personal power within your relationship, are worth it.
-You can also check out some other long distance questions from readers, such as Long distance relationships: Giving it a go! and Relationship becomes a long distance one.
+You can also check out some other long distance questions from readers to learn more about other perspectives.

 You aren't alone in concerns about relationships after graduation.
 Times of transition are often filled with anxiety and potentially conflicting feelings.
 Congrats again for having a solid relationship and for getting started on this thought process.Alice!